 Students represent Hawai'i Pacific University and the School of Nursing.
 Your appearance must be clean, neat, and professional.
-In most clinical settings, business casual is acceptable and can be interpreted as:

-Women: wrinkle-free slacks (dress pants), skirts (mid-calf to about two inches above the knee), blouses, shells, cardigans, blazers or dresses, clean low-heeled closed toe and closed heel shoes.

-Men: wrinkle-free dress pants, button down shirts, polo shirts (short-sleeved shirts with a collar), blazers, clean low-heeled closed toe and closed heel shoes

-Do not wear:

-- Denim/jean material - Anything see-through, short, tight, or revealing - Low or unfinished neck lines or visible midriffs - Flip-flops or footwear not appropriate for practicum setting.
+Acceptable Examples:

-If issued, the practicum facility's ID must be worn whenever in that facility.
-Students who do not wear this ID may be asked to leave the facility.

-Hair must be clean and neat in appearance and secured in barrettes or bands sufficient to prevent obstruction of the student's view or interference with patient care and to meet agency standards.
-For safety, students with long hair should put hair up in a tight bun so as not to be grasped by patients.
-Students will be clean-shaven or have neatly trimmed beards and/or mustaches.

-Fingernails should be neatly trimmed and free of cracked nail polish with no longer than a 1/4th inch free edge.
+- Wrinkle-free dress pants, button down shirts, polo shirts (short-sleeved shirts with a collar), blouses, blazers, cardigans, knee length or longer skirts and dressed, clean low-heeled closed toe and closed heel shoes - If issued, the practicum facility's ID must be worn whenever in that facility.
+Students who do not wear this ID may be asked to leave the facility. - Hair must be clean and neat in appearance and secured in barrettes or bands sufficient to prevent obstruction of the student's view or interference with patient care and to meet agency standards.
+For safety, students with long hair should put their hair up in a tight bun so as not to be grasped by patients.
+Students will be clean-shaven or have neatly trimmed beards and/or mustaches. - Hair must be clean and neat in appearance and secured in barrettes or bands sufficient to prevent obstruction of the student's view or interference with patient care and to meet agency standards.
+For safety, students with long hair should put their hair up in a tight bun so as not to be grasped by patients.
+Students will be clean-shaven or have neatly trimmed beards and/or mustaches. - Fingernails should be neatly trimmed and free of cracked nail polish with no longer than a 1/4th inch free edge.
 Only clear or neutral nail polish may be used if desired.
-Acrylic nails or any other nail enhancements pose infection control risks and are not permitted.

-Permitted jewelry includes one pair of studded earrings, a watch, a plain ring band.
-No other visible jewelry is acceptable, including tongue rings or other facial jewelry.
+Acrylic nails or any other nail enhancements pose infection control risks and are not permitted. - Permitted jewelry includes one pair of studded earrings, a watch, and a plain ring band.

+Unacceptable Examples:

+- Denim/jean material - Anything see-through, short, tight, or revealing - Low or unfinished neck lines or visible midriffs - Flip-flops or footwear not appropriate for practicum setting. - Jewelry is not acceptable other than as described.
 Clear spacers may not be worn in place of facial piercings.
-Tattoos and any other body art must be covered during practicum hours.

-Heavy or offensive perfume, scented lotions, after-shave lotion, and heavy makeup are not acceptable in the clinical area.

-Gum chewing is not acceptable.

-Clothing worn in non-clinical setting activities not requiring student uniform should adhere to professional standards

-Cell phone use is not permitted in the patient clinical setting.
+Tattoos and any other body art must be covered during practicum hours. - Heavy or offensive perfume, scented lotions, after-shave lotion, and heavy makeup are not acceptable in the clinical area. - Gum chewing is not acceptable. - Clothing worn in non-clinical setting activities not requiring student uniform should adhere to professional standards - Cell phone use is not permitted in the patient clinical setting.
 Students are expected to follow agency guidelines and clinical faculty directions regarding the appropriateness of cell phone usage in the clinical setting.